 During the talk, we covered software platforms that include Infusionsoft and Active Campaign.
 Both services, although not free, are well worth the investment when you consider the time they can save you researching user data and formulating effective strategies for your campaign.

 In short, Owen describes how these tools are invaluable when you are looking to capture more leads, develop better email marketing campaigns, and send the right newsletter to the right customers.
 Most important is how these tools can help content creators find value in understanding user and behavioral data that can ultimately improve your ranking and conversion strategies.

-Stay tuned next week, as we continue Part 2 of Nick’s insight for use video for marketing and generating leads.
+Read on for Part II of Nick’s insight for use video for marketing and generating leads.